-As part of our commitment to helping a new crop of community leaders, growers, and educators take shape, City Blossoms offers hands-on internships for students, recent(ish) grads, or anyone with a passion for learning.
+As part of our commitment to helping a new crop of community leaders, growers, and educators take shape, City Blossoms offers hands-on fellowships for young leaders and internships for students, recent(ish) grads, or anyone with a passion for learning.

 Our internships are a chance to acquire skills for teaching and community-based education in an outdoor setting.
 They are ideal for self-directed individuals who have experience working with children and an interest in environmental education, art, nonprofit work, and promoting healthy living skills.
 Spanish-speaking skills are highly desired.

 Each season City Blossoms offers three unique internships.
 Interns work directly with a City Blossoms staff member on one of our core programs.
 Program and position descriptions are listed below.

 Click on the category titles for a more detailed description of each internship or visit our Idealist listing.

 1) Community Green Spaces Intern: Our Community Green Spaces (CGS) are communally planted multi-purpose spaces, open to the general public, that provide free and affordable programs for youth and families with a primary focus on out-of-school time and field trips.

 Assist City Blossoms lead instructors with planning, teaching and assessment of ongoing, free, out-of-school programming with children, youth and neighbors.

 Support evaluation and documentation of programming in CGSs

 Help to maintain several gardens including tasks such as planting, watering, weeding, pest management, compost care and light construction

 Help in planning, preparing for, and facilitating garden work days and community events